hagenw/phd-thesis/README.md

 #### 2.1 Solution for Special Geometries: Near-Field Compensated Higher Order Ambisonics and Spectral Division Method

-The expansion in the basis functions was sloppy formulated as (2.2), (2.3), (2.4) are only correct for compact spaces and their summation is infinite and does not stop at a particular `N`.
+The expansion in basis functions was sloppy formulated as (2.2), (2.3), (2.4) are only correct for compact spaces and their summation is infinite and does not stop at a particular `N`.
 Changed accordingly they should read